Video DRM protection: how to actually stop downloads

 • DRM is the only thing that blocks download at the player level.
 Widevine and FairPlay (with PlayReady for TVs and native apps) scramble the video so only an authorized player can unlock it — the same approach Netflix and Disney+ rely on.

-• DRM also blacks out screen recording on hardware-protected sessions: the same black screen you get recording Netflix.
-The gaps it can't close, a camera pointed at the screen or a software-only desktop session, are covered by a per-viewer watermark that makes any copy traceable.
+• DRM also blacks out screen recording on hardware-protected sessions, the same black screen you get recording Netflix.
+The gaps it can't close (a camera pointed at the screen, a software-only desktop session) are covered by a per-viewer watermark that makes any copy traceable.

 • Real protection is layered: encryption plus DRM, signed expiring URLs, domain restrictions, and a watermark.
 Any one of them alone has a gap the next one covers.